 Afterall, stress and mental health is now the cause for the longest absences from work – outranking physical injury.

-Here’s an interesting article about mental health days in Human Capital which comes just days after a similar article in the Sydney Morning Herald on the rising acceptance of mental health days (check out the comments for a broad range of opinion on this issue!)
+Here’s an interesting article in the Sydney Morning Herald on the rising acceptance of mental health days (check out the comments for a broad range of opinion on this issue!)

 Employers are investing a lot of time and money in helping employees manage stress – in part to reduce the cost of stress leave, in part to boost overall productivity.